 Spend the day exploring a floating village

-Take an eco-trip to Tonle Sap, Southeast Asia’s largest fresh water lake.
+One of the cool things to do around Siem Reap is to take an eco-trip to Tonle Sap, Southeast Asia’s largest fresh water lake.
 The area floods expanding from 2,500 square km to 12,000 where locals live in houses on stilts.
 A 2-hour boat ride will get you to one of the floating villages where you can then make stops at crocodile farms, find souvenirs and eat delicious food.
 You can even have a sunset dinner on the lake.